 What is Galumbi.com?

 Galumbi.com is a blog with the main topics „Mixed Drinks / Cocktails“, „Hobby-Bartending” as well as “Craft beer”, “Spirits” and “Bars from around the World”.
 It aims to reach everybody interested in those topics but has a certain focus on creating cocktails at home.
 So everybody should be able to mix the recipes on her or his own.
-Explicitly it is no professional blog and it’s neither operated by a professional bartender, cook or photographer (see below).
-Instead the operator (that’s me) presents, comments and discusses recipes, new products and general experiences connected to the topics on a regular basis.
+On this blog, the operator (that’s me; you can find out more about me below) presents, comments and discusses recipes, new products and general experiences connected to the topics on a regular basis.
 So it is up to you to participate!
 Please let me know what you like or share your own experiences and ideas.
 I am also open to constructive criticism!

 Galumbi is the name of this blog’s mascot: I always had a heart for bartending monkeys. 🙂 Also some years ago some friends and I believed “Galumbi” to be some kind of toast and salutation term of the Hittities, but that’s a really odd story.